Jararered/fitness-framework/README.md

-# Muscle ME
+# Fitness Framework

-Muscle ME is a fitness application that allows users to create, manage, and track their workouts.
+Fitness Framework is a fitness application that allows users to create, manage, and track their workouts.

 ## Features